kylelang/TiU-Exam-Merge/README.md

 from within an interactive R session and respond to the interactive dialog boxes.

+## Input Notes

+The results of the online examination should be provided as part of a standard Canvas gradebook download.
+This file must be in CSV format.
+The utility should work with CSV files that use commas `","` or semi-colons `";"` as field delimiters.

+The results of the on-campus examination should be provided in the standard scoring report provided by the Student Administration.
+This file must be in XLSX format.

+The name of the column containing the online exam results should have the following structure and format:

+- `exam_date/course_code/exam_name(Remotely Proctored)`
+- `YYYY-mm-dd/123456-{M/B}-{1-6}/whatever_you_want_to_call_your_exam(Remotely Proctored)`

+When these formatting requirements are not met, the utility should still work, but some metadata may not be recoverable (i.e., date of the online exam, course code, name of the online exam).

 ## Scoring Notes

 The program will ask if the instructor has provided a custom scoring scheme.
 After responding in the affirmative, you must supply a lookup table defining the custom scoring scheme.
+This lookup table must:

+1. Be a CSV file
+1. Contain exactly two columns
+1. Not have column names

-This lookup table must be a CSV file with two columns and no column names.
-The first column should contain all possible exam scores, and the second column should contain the corresponding grades.
-As example lookup table describing a simple linear scoring for an exam with 50 questions is available in `data/lookup_table.csv`.
+The first column of the lookup table should contain all possible exam scores, and the second column should contain the corresponding grades.
+An example lookup table describing a simple linear scoring scheme for an exam with 50 questions is available in `data/lookup_table.csv`.

 When the instructor does not supply a custom scoring scheme (and, consequently, the above question is answered in the negative), the exam will be scored with